-The Identify tool set increases your debugging capabilities of high-end FPGA designs, FPGA-based prototypes, and system-on-a-chip designs.
+The tool set increases your debugging capabilities of high-end FPGA designs, FPGA-based prototypes, and system-on-a-chip designs.
 For the first time you will be able to debug live hardware with the internal design visibility you need while using intuitive debugging techniques.

-To efficiently use the system and its underlying tools, this manual provides you with a comprehensive listing of all the commands the Identify tool set accepts.
-You can access this command information by concept listing or alphabetically.
+To efficiently use the system and its underlying tools, this manual provides you with an alphabetical listing of all the commands that the tool set accepts in the next chapter.
+The remainder of this chapter describes the conventions used within this manual to convey command usage.